Did you hear? YouTube replaced Facebook as the #1 platform that affects consumer behavior.

 c.
 Lastly, click “Create a channel.”

-It’s really hard to make content for a nameless, faceless mass.
+It’s really hard to make a content strategy for a nameless, faceless mass.
 Or, worse, trying to make content that appeals to everyone.

-First, you will never make content that will appeal to everyone.
+First, you will never make content that the audience wants and will appeal to them.

 You may want to have mass appeal, and that’s fine, but you still need to be intentional about creating mass appeal content.

-Second, creating content that appeals to you, or is fun for you to make, may not serve your audience in a useful way.
+Second, creating new content that appeals to you, or is fun for you to make, may not serve your target audience in a useful way.

 It may not resonate with them.
 Don’t assume that your audience is like you.